![]() |

 -> SR-51-II -> TI-55

 SR-51.
-It was designed to stay decades as the close relative SR-50.
+It was built like a tank to survive decades of use as its close relative SR-50.

 Compared to the previous models the SR-51 got a keyboard design with white, grey,